 New Hampton, OH (Hamden) – (1822 – 1840 farming town abandoned when the National Road (US 40) was built)

 Classification: ghost town

-Location: Jefferson Township, Madison County – On Frey Ave near the Hampton Cemetery
+Location: Jefferson Township, Madison County – On Frey Ave near Hampton Cemetery

-The cemetery & part of the main street are the only known remnants left.
-Ohio Historical Marker #2 – 49 at the front of Hampton Cemetery on Frey Ave. tells the story of New Hampton & Ludlow’s Rd., the first state road in Ohio which the town had been built on.
-Samuel Sexton & Samuel Jones moved back to New Jersey with their families when New Hampton was abandoned, unhappy that the town they founded no longer existed.
+Residents of small towns just to the north and south, all across the state, flocked to the National Road, moving their families, houses, and businesses to its promise of a better life.
+New Hampton was no exception to that.
+The cemetery and part of the Main Street of Ludlow’s Rd are the only known remnants left.
+Ohio Historical Marker #2 – 49 at the front of New Hampton Cemetery on Frey Ave tells the story of New Hampton and Ludlow’s Rd.
+Samuel Sexton and Samuel Jones moved back to New Jersey with their families when New Hampton was abandoned, unhappy that the town they founded no longer existed.